bsoverns/AssistantAi/README.md

 # AssistantAi
 WPF Program designed to interact with a user and OpenAI endpoints.
+Please keep in mind this is still a work in progress.

 The program allows you to perform the following:
 1. Interact with standard ChatGpt3.5 and ChatGpt4